lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: unknown_item_type_pipeline`

-The database pipeline received an item of an unknown or unhandled type.
+The database pipeline received an item of an unknown or unhandled type and will ignore it.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |